Laos: Anti-Corruption Laws Key to Economic Development

-Laos has demonstrated an ongoing commitment to tackling corruption, and statistics show that in recent years the government's anti-corruption drive has gradually made inroads into reducing this problem; a development that has been welcomed both domestically and internationally.
-Transparency International's Corruption Perceptions Index shows Laos' good progress over the past few years.
+Laos has demonstrated an ongoing commitment to tackling corruption, and statistics show that in recent years the government’s anti-corruption drive has gradually made inroads into reducing this problem; a development that has been welcomed both domestically and internationally.
+Transparency International’s Corruption Perceptions Index shows Laos’ progress over the past few years.
 In 2014, the country was ranked 145th out of 175 countries (with 1 being the best, and 175 being the worst), moving up to 139th in 2015 and 123rd in 2016.
-However, the ranking for 2017, published in February 2018, shows a significant backslide to 135th out of 180 countries.
-This ranking indicates that the drive to improve is ongoing, but for now corruption remains rife in the country.
+However, the ranking for 2017, published in February 2018, showed a significant backslide to 135th out of 180 countries.
+The recent ranking published for the year of 2018 shows a slight amelioration since Laos has gained 3 places to be ranked 132nd.
+The ranking indicates that the drive to improve is ongoing, but corruption remains rife in the country.

 Absence of clear rules

 In general, clear rules and guidance on laws in relation to conducting business remain non-existent.
 This problem affects every sector.
 There is a lack of confidence towards officials when corruption is involved, and tax and customs sectors are often cited as examples, which partially explains why the state experiences difficulties collecting taxes or customs duties every year.

 This problem is widespread, and has become so well known to the public that it has become difficult for the government to ignore.
 The government thus recognises that it must be addressed immediately to restore a degree of trust in local and foreign investors, and within society as a whole.